MasterclassesPodcasts

 Activity #3: everyone has a backstory

-When all participants are present, as them to write down the most ridiculous or outlandish customer request they’ve ever heard.
+When all participants are present, ask them to write down the most ridiculous or outlandish customer request they’ve ever heard.
 It could be something they’ve heard from one of their customers or something they’ve observed in their own personal experience as a consumer.
 After they’ve written down their outlandish customer request on a piece of paper, they should pass this to the person on their right, who now needs to come up with a backstory that justifies the seemingly strange request.

 The reasoning and backstory can be as outlandish as the customer request itself.
 It doesn’t matter.
 The point is to get people thinking about what might have motivated an otherwise bizarre-sounding customer request and then relating to the customer’s situation.
 The act of understanding another can foster empathy and trigger a totally different emotional response to a situation.